 What We Mean by "Digital Skills"

-• ICT (Information and Communication Technology) basics – using a computer confidently, managing files, and navigating the internet safely.
+ICT (Information and Communication Technology) basics – using a computer confidently, managing files, and navigating the internet safely.

-Why These Skills Matter Right Now
+Why These Skills Matter Right Now (5 Urgent Reasons)

 1. Jobs are changing fast.

-Employers expect basic digital fluency, even in roles that were traditionally "non‑technical."
-A report by the World Economic Forum consistently lists digital literacy as one of the top skills needed for the future workforce.
-Not knowing these tools is like showing up to a meeting without a pen — it puts you at an unnecessary disadvantage.
+Employers now expect basic digital fluency even in roles that were traditionally “non‑technical.”
+According to the World Economic Forum's Future of Jobs Report, 50% of all employees will need significant reskilling by 2025, and digital literacy is consistently ranked among the most critical skills.
+In short, not having these skills today is like showing up to a meeting without a pen — it puts you at an unnecessary disadvantage.2.
+AI is here to stay.

 3. Small businesses and freelancers need it.

 If you run your own business, digital skills save you money and time.
 Instead of hiring someone for every small spreadsheet or website update, you can do it yourself.
 You can manage your own invoices, create your own simple website, and even run basic marketing campaigns.
+That independence is priceless.4.
+It boosts confidence in daily life.

 Relying on others to handle even minor tech tasks can become frustrating — and expensive.
 Learning the basics gives you back control.
+It means you're no longer waiting for a tech‑savvy relative or an expensive IT support service to solve simple problems.Does This Sound Familiar?

 The problem with learning digital skills alone is that there's too much information.
 YouTube tutorials are often too fast, too technical, or made for people who already know the jargon.
 Articles assume a level of background knowledge you might not have.

 What works best is guided, step‑by‑step help from someone who can answer your actual questions as they come up.
 Someone who won't make you feel silly for not knowing.
+That's where live, personal coaching comes in.
+In one‑on‑one sessions, every minute is yours.
+You set the pace, you pick the tool, and you never have to pretend you understood something when you didn't.

 Ready to Build Your Digital Confidence?